-Under Action Plan IV, current benefits in disadvantaged and other communities with environmental justice concerns will continue and grow.
-In 2024, EPA created five Great Lakes Environmental Justice Grant Programs with more than \$41 million of GLRI funds.
-Each Program will develop and oversee their own subgrant competition that will fund environmental restoration projects that advance the goals of the GLRI in disadvantaged and other communities with environmental justice concerns throughout the Great Lakes Basin.
+Under Action Plan IV, currrent investments in underserved communities will continue and grow.
+In 2024, EPA created Great Lakes Environmental Justice Grant Programs with more than \$35 million of GLRI funds.
+Each Program will develop and oversee their own subgrant competition that will fund environmental restoration projects that advance the goals of the GLRI in underserved communities throughout the Great Lakes Basin.
 Many communities lack the resources needed to apply for, obtain and oversee the implementation of federal grant projects.
-These new programs will ease these administrative barriers and help disadvantaged and other communities with environmental justice concerns more effectively access federal funding for important local projects.
-This investment will encourage even greater environmental, economic, health and recreational benefits for disadvantaged and other communities with environmental justice concerns in the Great Lakes.
+These new Programs will ease these administrative barriers and help underserved communities more effectively access federal funding for important local projects.
+This investment will encourage even greater environmental, economic, health and recreational benefits for underserved Great Lakes communities.